iamjameswalters/codecademy-mealwise/README.md

 ## Local Installation

+Dependencies and virtual environments on this project are managed with [Poetry](https://python-poetry.org/).
 After cloning the project, enter the repository and run `poetry install`.
 This will install all the project's dependencies within a virtual environment.
 Once that's done, run `poetry shell` to enter that environment, and navigate to the `mealwise/` directory to run `manage.py runserver`.
 Have fun! 🙂️
 ___
 ### Image Credits